Latest posts by Laura Cyples

 Incorporate internal links to boost your SEO copywriting

 Want people to read all your content (or at least more of it)?
-Of course you do!
+Er, yes!

-If you want your readers to easily find other pages on your website, you need to add in internal links.
+If you want your readers to find other pages on your website easily, you need to add in internal links.
 And link one page on your website to other pages on your website.

 But take care to only add in links if the other content you’re linking to is relevant.